 The text length check in Yoast SEO

 Yoast SEO helps you by checking the length of your texts.
-This check is part of the SEO analysis, and you will find it in the SEO tab of the Yoast SEO meta box.
+This check is part of the SEO analysis, and you will find it in the SEO tab of the Yoast SEO meta box or in the sidebar if you are using the WordPress block editor.
 It calculates how many words you’ve added on a page and whether you have enough words to rank.

 Every page on your site needs to contain a certain number of words to be able to rank.
 How long your text should minimally be, depends on the type of page.
 Taxonomy pages require (slightly) less content than blog posts, whereas cornerstone content should be exhaustive and therefore needs to contain a significant number of words.